appgate/conkolla/example_reporting.md

 The on-board Kibana is the `open source`, a free of charge, version which does not come with a reporting and exporting feature.
 The reporting feature appears first in the `Basic` Kibana (elastic search) version, which contains the X-Pack for which the company elastic search cannot claim to be open source and hence the exclution in the free version.

-You can **download CSV** from Kibana, as long you created a `visualization` of the data in question, and can use the `inspect` option.
+You can **download CSV** from Kibana, as long you created a `visualization` of the data in question, and can use the `inspect` option, accessing it by clicking on the three dots °°°.
 See the example from a visualization added to a dashboard:

 ![download csv example](download.png)